TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 inclusion of the class files `require_once()` obsolete.

 Remarkable is the remarkably long method name.
-Method names of this kind are typical for Unit-Tests, because these names could be transormed into readable sentences.
+Method names of this kind are typical for Unit-Tests, because these names could be transformed into readable sentences.
 So please formulate the method name so that it describes, which result demonstrates a successful test.
 It gives you one (always current) documentation of the functionality of your extension.
 The test is not able to